 Diversity.
-Diversity and inclusion are paramount to our organization.
-We obtained 100% compliance across our Company in diversity and inclusion training.
-Diversity is also important at our Board level, where over 40% of our directors to identify as gender or ethnically diverse.
-We are also committed to supporting veterans and do so through our recruiting and hiring efforts as well as supporting several causes that assist veterans and active-duty military.
+Diversity, equity and inclusion are paramount to our organization, our leadership team and our culture.
+Diversity and inclusion are also important at our Board level, where over 42% of our directors identify as gender or ethnically diverse.
+We continue to make efforts to attract and recruit diverse candidates, evaluate pay equity and offer our employees and managers development training and resources and ongoing training on our workplace policies.
+We also encourage employees to provide feedback and ideas on how Gulfport can continuously improve, and we ask our employees to sign a commitment indicating that they will speak up if they observe or become aware of any actions that are inconsistent with our core values, our Code of Business Conduct and Ethics, or other Company policies.
+We are also committed to supporting veterans through our recruiting and hiring efforts as well as supporting several causes that assist veterans and active-duty military.